← Finlynq

 Try Finlynq

 Free, open source, AGPL v3.
-Run it on our managed cloud or self-host with one Docker Compose file.
-Same features either way.
+Run it on our managed cloud, or self-host with one Docker Compose file.
+You get the same features either way.